 - It shall be noted that TDS is to be deducted where certain services are availed by the freelancer.
 For example, Mr. Vivek a freelance web designer obtained the services of a professional Chartered Accountant for auditing his books of accounts and other related services.
 Now while making payment to Chartered Accountant, Mr. Vivek shall deduct TDS u/s 194J and pay the amount net of TDS.

 - You can also claim deductions under chapter VI-A of the Income Tax Act.
-For example, you are a content writer and are part-time employed at some startup.
-You can in such cases claim deductions under section 80C from your salary for payment of ELSS, PPF, FD, etc. Also under section 80D, 80E, etc you can claim the payments made towards medical insurance premium and interest on an educational loan.
+You can claim deductions under section 80C from your salary for payment of ELSS, PPF, FD, etc. Also under section 80D, 80E, etc you can claim the payments made towards medical insurance premium and interest on an educational loan.